Last Updated on

 Related Post: Gaming Processors 2019 Review Roundup

 Now comes the PCIe Slots.
-These slots are used to install different components such as Sound card, Ethernet card, Graphics card, and PCie-based modem etc. This is an area where the difference between these motherboards are even wider.
+These slots are used to install different components such as Sound card, Ethernet card, Graphics card, and PCie-based modem etc. This is an area where the difference between these motherboards is even wider.

 On the other hand, micro-ATX and mini-ITX boards are limited to 4 and 1 PCIe Slot respectively.
 In order to compensate the limited amount of slots, many manufacturers implement integrated components in the latter two types of boards.